CharlesStockman/osConfiguration/commands.md

 |Component|Description|
 |---------|-----------|
 |Direct Rendering Manager (DRM) | A Linux component that manages access to graphics hardware<br><br>The Kernel Mode Setting (KMS) is a part of the DRM system that sets the video mode in kernel space instead of userspace.
 Further, KMS configures and initializes the graphics hardware on boot and dynamically.<br><br>&emsp;&emsp;This flexibility also enables proper error handling and output.<br><br>&emsp;&emsp;To ensure we use KMS, we should disable kernel options such as vga, video, and other framebuffer drivers such as ubesafb.<br><br>&emsp;&emsp;KMS executes at or right after the initramfs boot stage.

+## VP-API
+An open source application programming interface that allows applications such as VLC media player or GStreamer to use hardware video acceleration capabilities, usually provided by the graphics processing unit (GPU).
+It is implemented by the free and open-source library libva, combined with a hardware-specific driver, usually provided together with the GPU driver.